- Oops!Something went wrong.Please try again later.

-But although they may just be off-the-cuff comments in her eyes, and weight loss, or gain, is such a nuanced and individual topic, Kardashian's remarks have certainly spotlighted a wider issue: that restricting yourself for fashion or an event is still something seen, by many, as worthy of praise.
+But although they may just be off-the-cuff comments in her eyes, and weight loss, or gain, is such a nuanced and individual topic, Kim's remarks have certainly spotlighted a wider issue: that restricting yourself for fashion or an event is still something seen, by many, as worthy of praise.
 And that's messed up.

 It's on par with Instagram memes about 'shredding for the wedding' and 'no carbs before Marbs', and really, as a key compass of cultural conversation, Kim's words hold great influence, so she needs to use them wisely.
-That said, it's not fair to blame society's warped and unattainable expectations (largely on women), solely on her.
-She is the symptom – and possible partial cause – of a much deeper problem: that certain body types, many of which have been doctored by surgery or Photoshop in the first place, endlessly receive more praise – and that 'working hard' to drop pounds is still viewed as a positive way to spend your time.
+That said, it's not fair to blame society's warped and unattainable expectations (largely on women), solely on her: Kim is the symptom - and possible partial cause - of a much deeper problem.
+That certain body types, many of which have been doctored by surgery or Photoshop in the first place, endlessly receive more praise – and that 'working hard' to drop pounds is still viewed as a positive way to spend your time.

-Her remarks have also called into question Marilyn Monroe's status as a 'plus-size icon' – and the lack thereof of aspirational, valid and 'acceptable' bigger-bodied role models.
-It's reported that Monroe's measurements when she began modelling were 36-24-34, meaning she had a 24 inch waist; the equivalent of a modern-day UK size 6 to 8.
+It's also called into question Marilyn Monroe's status as a 'plus size icon' – and the lack thereof of aspirational, valid and 'acceptable' bigger-bodied role models.
+It's reported that Marilyn's measurements when she began modelling were 36-24-34, meaning she had a 24 inch waist; the equivalent of a modern-day UK size 6 to 8.
 At her 'biggest', it's written that the actor weighed 140lbs, equating to 10 stone.

-The average dress size in the UK, according to the most recently available YouGov stats (from 2013), is a size 16 – so surely we can, and urgently need to, do better than that when it comes to diverse representation and body role models.
-And finally, once and for all, isn't it time we stopped giving a round of applause to those who promote crash dieting and unhealthy weight loss?
+The average dress size in the UK, according to the most recently available YouGov stats (from 2013), is a size 16 – so surely we can, and urgently need to, do better than that when it comes to diverse representation and body role models?
+And finally, once and for all, isn't it time we quit giving a round of applause to those who big up crash diets?

-Cosmopolitan UK has reached out to Kim Kardashian's team for comment.
+Cosmopolitan UK has reached out to Kim's team for comment.

 Beat is the UK's leading charity dedicated to helping people with eating disorders.
 If you or someone you know is struggling and want to seek help, call their helpline on 0808 801 0677 or visit their website for more details.